17 Best Portuguese Desserts

 Farofias is a dessert made with fluffy meringue egg whites cooked in boiling milk and covered with a silky custard of sweet egg yolk and milk.
 They are so soft and divine, especially if warm, then they simply melt in your mouth.

-They are more typical in the region of Lisbon, although their origin is unknown.
+It is more typical in the region of Lisbon, although its origin is unknown.
 But even so, it is a dessert that isn’t easy to find.
-Therefore if you discover them a restaurant, just please order them.
-You probably won’t find many chances of trying it.
+Therefore, if you discover a restaurant, just order it as you may not find many chances to try it.

 Best Portuguese desserts